preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index.rst

 .. image:: publishing-layouts.png

 To edit a layout, just click the name.
-Alla settings available when creating a new layout can be edited, see below.
+All settings available when creating a new layout can be edited, see below.

 Create a new publishing layout
 ********************************